marcinjahn/technology-notebook/src/docs/dev-tools/kubernetes/api.md

 # Kubernetes API

-The API exposes operations on the clusters via resources.
+The API exposes operations on the cluster via resources.
 Often a resource has an associated object (e.g. `/apis/apps/v1/namespaces/ns/deployments/mydeploy` is a resource that represents an object for `mydeploy` object).
 Some API resources do not have objects associated with them (e.g.
 `/apis/authorization.k8s.io/v1/subjectaccessreviews` checks for authorization of user/service, there's no object associated).
 A single object may be represented by two or more resources.
 Different versions of some endpoints exist, each can